Wcubed/simple_music_player/README.md

 - Previous song button?
 How would that work with shuffle?
 - x Volume slider
 - Load an image in the same directory as cover art
+- Add a library view.
 - Add and remove song library directories.
 	- Keep libraries between restarts.
+- Order library alphabetically.
-- Cache which songs are in a library.
+- Cache which songs are in a library?
 - Cache thumbnails of cover images?
   - Use imagemagick to automatically convert encountered cover images into thumbnails of a format that godot can read. that way it doesn't matter what the format of the original image is.